robrix/Prelude/README.md

 3. Link your target against `Prelude.framework`.
 4. Application targets should ensure that the framework gets copied into their application bundle.
 (Framework targets should instead require the application linking them to include Prelude.)

-Or use the Swift package manager and add this to you `Package.swift` file:
+Or use the Swift package manager and add this to your `Package.swift` file:
 ```
   ...
   dependencies: [